ApolloAuto/apollo/cyber/doxy-docs/source/CyberRT_Migration_Guide.md

 Migration guide from Apollo ROS
 ================================

 This article describes the essential changes for projects to migrate from Apollo ROS (Apollo 3.0 and before) to Apollo Cyber RT (Apollo 3.5 and after).
-We will be using the very first ROS project talker/listener as example to demostrate step by step migration instruction.
+We will be using the very first ROS project talker/listener as example to demonstrate step by step migration instruction.

 ## Build system